Mr

 My teaching emphasises student-centred learning, encouraging design exploration through iterative and intermedial processes and fostering interdisciplinary, cross-boundary approaches.
 I contribute nationally and internationally as a visiting critic and External Examiner.

-My professional practice spans the design of buildings of diverse typologies and public spaces, as well as restoration and adaptive reuse, including award-winning residential projects.
-During a sabbatical abroad, I contributed to research on lightweight, energy-efficient buildings, components, and retrofit solutions.
+My professional practice spans from designing buildings of diverse typologies to restoration and adaptive reuse.
+During a recent sabbatical abroad, I contributed to research on lightweight, energy-efficient structures and retrofit solutions.

-I am fascinated by thresholds—the in-between states, whether spatial, temporal, psychological, or conceptual.
-I envision them as realms in their own right, charged by the presence of the adjacent.
-It is within this liminal tension that fertile ground emerges for exploration, experimentation, and transformation.
+I am fascinated by the concept of thresholds, the ‘in-between’ that simultaneously permits relations and conflicts, an osmosis of spatial, material, temporal, and psychological forces.
+I envision thresholds as realms in their own right, charged by the presence of what lies adjacent.
+It is within this liminal tension - this productive friction - that fertile ground emerges, for exploration, for experimentation, for new ideas, and for transformation.

 Research interests